-And I treasure a tattered old photocopied poem that became special to Mom towards the end.
-She gave a copy to all three of us kids sometime before she died in 1996.
+I also treasure an old, tattered poem that was special to Mom towards the end.
+She gave a photocopy to all three of us kids before she died in 1996.

-On my copy, she scrawled “Billy” and the swirly strokes you do when trying to get a pen to start writing.
+On my copy, she scrawled “Billy”, alongside the swirly strokes you make when you’re trying to get a pen to write.

 TO THOSE I LOVE

 When I am gone, release me, let me go — I have so many things to see and do.